 Greencoat UK Wind Funds Imperial College London Research for Turbine Blade End-of-Life Tool

-UK Wind, an infrastructure fund, has extended its support to engineering researchers at with an £111,000 grant.
-The is designated for the development of a tool that will aid in evaluating the condition of wind turbine blades at the end of their service life, enabling informed decisions on sustainable disposal or repurposing.
+UK Wind, an fund, has extended its support to engineering researchers at with an £111,000 grant.
+The funding is designated for the development of a tool that will aid in evaluating the condition of wind turbine blades at the end of their service life, enabling informed decisions on sustainable disposal or repurposing.

 As a significant number of the initial wind farms in the UK and Europe approach the culmination of their intended operational lifespan, the question of managing the decommissioned turbine components becomes increasingly pertinent.
 While the majority of turbine parts, such as steel and aluminum, can be efficiently recycled, challenges arise with materials like the fiberglass used in blades.